zillow-cluster-project/zillow-cluster-repo/README.md

 ### Project goals:
-- My goal is to find and use key drivers of property value for single family properties sold in 2017 to predict property value with the least amount of error.
+- Identify factors evaluated in home value
+- Build a model to best predict home value
+- Minimize Root Square Mean Error (RMSE) in modeling

 ### Target variable:
-- The target variable for this project is tax value.
+- The target variable for this project is log error.

 ### Initial questions:
 - Where are the correlations in the data?